Lord Chancellor: Official dress

 The lord chancellor, on formal state occasions such as the State Opening of Parliament, wears legal court dress consisting of a black silk velvet cutaway tailcoat with cloth covered buttons, waistcoat and breeches worn with white shirt, lace stock and cuffs, black silk stockings and cut-steel buckled patent court shoes.
 Over this is worn a black silk damask robe of state with a long train trimmed with gold lace and frogging, with a black silk 'wig bag' attached to the flap collar at the back.
-A full-bottomed wig is worn and, in the past, a black tricorne hat.
+A full-bottomed wig is worn and, in the past, a black tricorne hat was carried (the hat is still worn by lord chancellors on rare occasions, such as when they appear robed as one of the Lords Commissioners).

 When the lord chancellor sat in the Lords, they wore an undress version of court dress, consisting of the court dress but made of black superfine cloth rather than silk velvet, and over that a black silk robe with a train with the wig bag attached.
-The wig and tricorne was also worn.
+The full-bottomed wig was also worn, and the tricorne carried.

-Now that the lord chancellor is appointed from the Commons rather than the Lords, they wear a normal business suit and only wear full ceremonial dress for state occasions.
-There is an unofficial precedent that lord chancellors that do not have a legal background do not get to wear a wig.
-Jack Straw (a qualified barrister) initially did not wear one but did so afterwards, as did his immediate successor, Kenneth Clarke (a barrister and Queen's Counsel); Chris Grayling, Michael Gove, and Liz Truss (none of whom have legal backgrounds) have not done so.
-Robert Buckland QC MP, continued the tradition of wearing the full court dress along with the full bottomed wig, as he is a barrister.
-In 2019 at the Approbation of the new speaker of the Commons, Sir Lindsay Hoyle, he wore full court dress along with the full bottomed wig and a tricorne.
+Now that the lord chancellor is appointed from the Commons rather than the Lords, they normally wear a business suit and only wear full ceremonial dress for state occasions.
+There is an unofficial precedent that lord chancellors that do not have a legal background do not wear the wig.
+Jack Straw (a qualified barrister) initially did not wear one but did so afterwards, as did his immediate successor, Kenneth Clarke (a barrister and Queen's Counsel).
+Chris Grayling, Michael Gove, Liz Truss and David Lidington (none of whom had a legal background) did not do so, nor did David Gauke or Dominic Raab (who were solicitors); but Robert Buckland, Brandon Lewis, Alex Chalk and Shabana Mahmood (all of whom were barristers) did wear the customary wig when in full ceremonial dress, as does David Lammy.

+In 2019, when serving as one of the Lords Commissioners at the Approbation of the new speaker of the Commons (Sir Lindsay Hoyle), the lord chancellor Robert Buckland wore the full court dress and robe of state, the full bottomed wig and a tricorne hat (hats are always worn in the chamber by the Lords Commissioners on these occasions).